Zac Brown Band: Jekyll + Hyde and Welcome Home

 On Saturday, March 7, 2015, the band made their Saturday Night Live debut, performing "Homegrown" and "Heavy is the Head".

 The band contributed vocals on the Avicii song "Broken Arrows", released in September 2015.

 Jekyll + Hyde is the first album that ZBB recorded when they weren't on the road.

-Welcome Home

 On January 30, 2017, the band previewed cover art for a new album titled Welcome Home produced by Dave Cobb, was released on May 12, 2017.
 The first single from the album, "My Old Man", was released on February 3, 2017.
 Their latest song "Roots" was released on May 3, 2017.
 The band performed the song on The Tonight Show Starring Jimmy Fallon on March 29, 2017.

 In September 2018, it was announced that Zac Brown Band would make their second appearance of CMT Crossroads along with Shawn Mendes, which was televised on October 24, 2018.

 The Owl

 The band released their sixth album The Owl on September 20, 2019.
 The album includes collaborations with Skrillex, Max Martin, Ryan Tedder, Benny Blanco, Andrew Watt, Jason "Poo Bear" Boyd, and others.
 A digital single from the album, "Leaving Love Behind" was released on July 26, 2019.
 Brown describes some songs on the album as "personal" and "pretty heavy."
 Concurrently, Brown released a solo album called Controversy, accompanied by a new single called "Swayze".